Arms of coaching tree touch both programs

 Wiggins was part of a coaching staff which mentored the Tigers to a 10-3 record and seven straight wins to close out the season.
 The Tigers won their last six league games to capture a share of the American Athletic Conference title.
 The seventh straight win came in the inaugural Miami Beach Bowl, a 55-48 double-overtime victory against BYU.
 Freshman receiver Roderick Proctor scored the game-winning touchdown in the second overtime of the Miami Beach Bowl, his first career touchdown.

 In 2013, Memphis receivers caught 148 passes for 1687 yards.
 The group played a role in then, freshman quarterback Paxton Lynch becoming just the second rookie signal caller to pass for over 2,000 yards.

-In Holman Wiggins' first season as the Tigers' wide receivers coach, the University of Memphis raised total offense production in conference games by 26 percent over the previous season.
+In Wiggins’ first season as the Tigers’ wide receivers coach in 2012, the University of Memphis raised total offense production in conference games by 26 percent over the previous season.

 Memphis averaged 327.1 yards per game from 243 yards an outing the previous year.
 For the year, the Tigers averaged 313.33 yards of total offense during the 2012 season.
 The season total represented a 44-yard improvement from the 2011 season.